flynnbr11/QMLA/docs/rst_tutorial.rst

     run_qhl=0
     exploration_strategy=ExampleBasic

 Some of the generated analysis are shown in .
-The number of for each model, i.e. their ** are given in [fig:qmla\_win\_rates].
-The *top models*, i.e. those with highest , analysed further: the average parameter estimation progression for :math:`\ho` – including only the where :math:`\ho` was deemed champion – are shown in [fig:champ\_param\_progression].
-Irrespecitve of the , the rate with which each term is found in the (:math:`\hat{t} \in \hp`) indicates the that the term is really present; these rates – along with the parameter values learned – are shown in [fig:qmla\_branch\_dynamics].
-The from each can attempt to reproduce system dynamics: we group together these reproductions for each model in [fig:run\_dynamics].
+The number of instances for each model, i.e. their *win rates* are given in [fig:qmla\_win\_rates].
+The *top models*, i.e. those with highest win rates, analysed further: the average parameter estimation progression for :math:`\hat{H}_{0}` – including only the instances where :math:`\hat{H}_{0}` was deemed champion – are shown in [fig:champ\_param\_progression].
+Irrespecitve of the champion models, the rate with which each term is found in the champion model (:math:`\hat{t} \in \hp`) indicates the:term:likelihood that the term is really present; these rates – along with the parameter values learned – are shown in [fig:qmla\_branch\_dynamics].
+The champion model from each instance can attempt to reproduce system dynamics: we group together these reproductions for each model in [fig:run\_dynamics].

 .. figure:: qmla_run_data/Jan_17/22_27/performance/dynamics.pdf
-   :alt:  Run plot : median dynamics of the .
-The models which won most are shown together in the top panel, and individually in the lower panels.
-The median dynamics from the models’ learnings in its winning are shown, with the shaded region indicating the 66% confidence region.
+   :alt:  Run plot : median dynamics of the champion models.
+The models which won most instances are shown together in the top panel, and individually in the lower panels.
+The median dynamics from the models’ learnings in its winning instances are shown, with the shaded region indicating the 66% confidence region.

-    Run plot : median dynamics of the .
-The models which won most are shown together in the top panel, and individually in the lower panels.
-The median dynamics from the models’ learnings in its winning are shown, with the shaded region indicating the 66% confidence region.
+    Run plot : median dynamics of the champion models.
+The models which won most instances are shown together in the top panel, and individually in the lower panels.
+The median dynamics from the models’ learnings in its winning instances are shown, with the shaded region indicating the 66% confidence region.

 Parallel implementation
 =======================

-We provide utility to run :term:‘QMLA‘ on parallel processes.
-Individual models’ training can run in parallel, as well as the calculation of between models.
-The provided script is designed for job scheduler running on a compute cluster.
+We provide utility to run :term:`QMLA` on parallel processes.
+Individual models’ training can run in parallel, as well as the calculation of :term:`bf` between models.
+The provided script is designed for PBS job scheduler running on a compute cluster.
 It will require a few adjustments to match the system being used.
 Overall, though, it has mostly a similar structure as the script used above.

-:term:‘QMLA‘ must be downloaded on the compute cluster as in [listing:qmla\_setup]; this can be a new fork of the repository, though it is sensible to test installation locally as described in this chapter so far, then *push* that version, including the new :term:‘Exploration Strategy‘, to Github, and cloning the latest version.
-It is again advisable to create a Python virtual environment in order to isolate :term:‘QMLA‘ and its dependencies [2]_.
+:term:`QMLA` must be downloaded on the compute cluster as in [listing:qmla\_setup]; this can be a new fork of the repository, though it is sensible to test installation locally as described in this chapter so far, then *push* that version, including the new :term:‘Exploration Strategy‘, to Github, and cloning the latest version.
+It is again advisable to create a Python virtual environment in order to isolate :term:`QMLA` and its dependencies [2]_.
 Open the parallel launch script, , and prepare the first few lines as

 ::